 Probably one of the most difficult sounds to master is the bell because it's such a noticeable feature, and no matter what, chances are they all had their own unique tone to them.
-We have provided slightly different bell sounds so that you can add a little variety to your huge fleet of C30-7s.
-You DO have a huge fleet of GE C30-7s, don't you?
-You can choose between bells by changing CV164 to a number between 0 and 3.
+We have provided slightly different bell sounds (even those E-bells that only Jason likes) so that you can add a little variety to your fleet.
+You can choose between bells by changing CV164 to a value that's from 0 to 5.
+Ever notice that the ditch lights seem to always be flashing on Metra F40PHM-2s?
+The bell (or horn) makes them flash but often the bell is ringing for the whole run.
+So it seems like the ditch lights are always flashing but it's just a deaf ding-a-ling that left the bell on.